Inside: Different self-care ideas for moms who are busy (and not looking to spend extra cash)

 I saved the best and most important self-care idea for last.
 And really, it’s not “self” care at all.
 This is allowing God to love on you like only He can do.

-Turn on worship music, get in the Word, read your favorite Christian author, or meditate on verses that help you through your day.
-Whatever you need to do to really stop and focus on His presence and love, do it!
+Turn to Him in prayer, and enjoy His presence.
 It’s amazing how much clarity we get and how our mood can change when we’re aware of Him in every moment of every day.

 What other ideas do you use for self-care?